Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 ![NumPy cs CuPy NVIDIA](/images/2022/02/numpy_vs_cupy_nvidia.png)

-This was run on a NVIDIA TITAN RTX.
-The GPU vs. CPU plot is what you would
+This was run on a NVIDIA TITAN RTX with 48 CPU cores.
+The GPU vs CPU plot is what you would
 expect: the computation is faster with CuPy (i.e. on GPU) compared to NumPy (i.e. on CPU) for larger image sizes.
 The computation on GPU is slower than on CPU for image sizes less than **61 x 77**.
 This is due to the overhead of